An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

+\begin{letterconjecture}[Strong Artin Conjecture] Let $L$ be a finite Galois extension of a number field $k$, with $\Gal(L/\Q) \simeq G$.
+Let $\rho$ be an $m$-dimensional complex representation of $G$.
+There exists an automorphic representation $\pi(\rho)$ of $\GL(m)/\Q$ such that the $L$-functions $L(s,\rho)$ and $L(s,\pi)$ agree almost everywhere, i.e. except at a finite number of places $v$, $L(s,\rho_v) = L(s,\pi_v)$.
+Moreover, if $\rho$ is irreducible, then $\pi$ is cuspidal. \end{letterconjecture} This is known to hold for: 1-dimensional representations $\rho$, due to Artin \cite{Art30}; nilpotent Galois extensions $L/k$, due to Arthur and Clozel \cite{ArtClo}; $A_4$ and $S_4$, due to Langlands \cite{Lan80} and Tunnell \cite{Tun81}, respectively; dihedral groups (and in particular $S_3$), due to Langlands \cite{Lan80}.
+We also note that in the setting we will work in, a stronger identity is known.
+(See, for example, \cite[Theorem 4.6]{DelSer}, \cite[Proposition 2.1]{Martin}, \cite[Appendix A]{MarThesis}, and \cite[Proposition 1.5]{MarRam}.) \begin{letterthm} If $\pi$ is cuspidal and $L(s,\pi_v)=L(s,\rho_v)$ for almost all $v$, then in fact $L(s,\pi) = L(s,\rho)$. \end{letterthm} These considerations guarantee that in the settings we consider (with the relevant hypotheses we assume), each $\Lscr_j(X)$ is a set of cuspidal automorphic representations.

-We next confirm that for each $1 \leq j \leq s$, $\Lscr_j(X)$ satisfies the four items in Condition \ref{KM_condition}.
-For item \ref{item1}, since the Ramanujan-Petersson conjecture holds for automorphic forms associated to Artin $L$-functions (Remark \ref{remark_RP}), under the assumption (or known truth) of the strong Artin conjecture, we acquire Ramanujan-Petersson.
+We next confirm that for each $1 \leq j \leq s$, the family $(\Lscr_j(X))_{X \geq 1}$ satisfies the four items in Condition \ref{KM_condition}.
+For item \ref{item1}, since the Ramanujan-Petersson conjecture holds for automorphic $L$-functions associated to Artin $L$-functions once they are known to exist (see e.g. the comment following \cite[Thm.
+5]{KowMic02}), under the assumption (or known truth) of the strong Artin conjecture, the Ramanujan-Petersson conjecture holds for all the cuspidal automorphic $L$-functions in each set $\Lscr_j(X)$.

+For item \ref{item2}, note that if $K \in Z_n^\Iscr(\Q,G;X)$ then by construction $D_K \leq X$.
+The following standard lemma relates to discriminants of a field and its Galois closure. \begin{lemma}[Discriminant comparisons] Let $G$ be a transitive subgroup of $S_n$.
+There exist constants $C_1=C_1(G)$ and $C_2=C_2(G)$ such that for every field $K \in Z_n(\Q,G)$,

+\end{lemma} (The lemma follows from Lemmas~\ref{lemma_power_p} and \ref{lemma_wild_primes}, recorded below, and for the left-hand inequality, the fact that every cycle length in a permutation is at most the order of the permutation.)